crevetor/home-assistant.io/source/_integrations/fujitsu_fglair.markdown

 This integration doesn't support some units that are supported by the FGlair app as well as some external integrations.

-If your device name (visible in **Settings > Firmware Information** in the FGlair app) starts with AC-UTY then your device is not supported by this integration.
+If your device name (visible in **Settings > Firmware Information** in the FGlair app) starts with AC-UTY, then your device is not supported by this integration.